miguel5067/TECHSQUAD2/README.md

 ## Introduction

 Hello!
 We are Teachsquad2, composed of Miguel Sánchez, Oliver Alfonso, Carlos Yauge.
 We represent the category of Future Engineers.
-This team is an oli bot
+This team is an olibots.
-With a board based on Arduino Mega and a controller, Osooyo incorporates 2 servomotors, 2 ultrasonic motors, 1 pyxsi camera.
-We design the robot to avoid and overcome obstacles on the track.
+With an Arduino Mega based board.
+It incorporates 2 servomotors, 3 ultrasonic motors, 1 pyxsi camera.
+We designed the robot to avoid and overcome obstacles on the track.
 We use the ultrasonic sensor and a camera for the robot to detect distance and colors, allowing turns (red = right, green = left).